-- More than the appropriate distance from the future septic field.
+- More than the appropriate distance from the future septic drainfield.

-- Near the housepad and on the same elevation, which will lower the cost of hooking water up to the dome.
+- Next to the housepad, which will lower the cost of hooking water up to the dome.

-- Near the driveway, so future maintenance is possible even in winter when the surrounding ground is too squishy for big trucks.
-One of their rigs weighs 56,000lb!
+- Near the driveway, so maintenance is possible even in winter when the surrounding ground is too squishy for big trucks.
+(One of their rigs weighs 56,000lb!)

-- Away from where it would be hit by mowers and vehicles.
+- Away from where it would be hit by mowers or vehicles.

 Even after the fact, I’m tempted to have someone witch for kicks.
 Our neighbor offered.
-If you have water-witching experiences good or bad, we’d love to see your comments below.
+If you have water-witching experiences good or bad, we’d love to hear your comments.
 Does it work?
 Does it only find surface water?

 Remember how I said not to listen to a driller who tries to predict how expensive or deep your well will be?
 That doesn’t mean your driller shouldn’t provide documentation with the cost per foot, the costs for the pump setup, etc. Hopefully you know that already because you shopped around, right?
 But they should provide it on paper along with State-regulated documents that they take the time to explain to you clearly.

 Our driller was knowledgeable and professional from the start, fully licensed, looked us in the eyes, didn’t rush us, and answered questions directly.
-The business is established and highly recommended operation in our region.
-Our Spidey senses said he was simply trying to will us luck when he said (no guarantees) that wells around us often produce at 250′.
-Our hopes, officially up, nosedived later in the week as the well doubled that depth and kept going.
+The business is an established and highly recommended operation in our region.
+Our Spidey Senses said he was simply trying to will us luck when he said (no guarantees) that wells around us often produce at 250′.
+Our hopes, officially up, plunged later in the week as the well doubled that depth and kept going.

 The Gamble, Part II